-- If the geologic hydrogen is tight formations similar to shale natural gas, then fracking may be necessary to liberate economic amounts of hydrogen; - Large geologic hydrogen reservoirs, should they exist, may be remote from the places where hydrogen would be used, with leaks attendant upon transport of compressed hydrogen by pipeline or cryogenic hydrogen by ship or rail; - Geologic hydrogen that are abandoned because they are no longer economical may nonetheless continue to leak, with consequent warming impact.
+- Geologic hydrogen can contain a variety of impurities from relatively benign gases like nitrogen (N2) to potent greenhouse gases like methane (CH4); - Once drilled, hydrogen may leak from the geologic hydrogen reservoir, in a manner similar to methane with attendant warming and safety implications; - If the geologic hydrogen is tight formations similar to shale natural gas, then fracking may be necessary to liberate economic amounts of hydrogen; - Large geologic hydrogen reservoirs, should they exist, may be remote from the places where hydrogen would be used, with leaks attendant upon transport of compressed hydrogen by pipeline or cryogenic hydrogen by ship or rail; - Geologic hydrogen fields that are abandoned because they are no longer economical may nonetheless continue to leak, with consequent warming impact.

 Currently, there is a large knowledge gap surrounding the climate impact of geologic hydrogen.
 It may well vary significantly from one hydrogen deposit to another, much in the manner of natural gas leaks.
 For instance, there is considerable uncertainty about the presence of gaseous impurities in associated with geologic hydrogen and their impact on the carbon intensity of geologic hydrogen.
-An initial climate impact estimate study was published recently.79 The study models the greenhouse gas emissions for a hypothetical hydrogen drilling operation.
-It includes emissions from a variety of sources, including infrastructure buildout and methane and hydrogen leakage: two sources that would not be considered under the DOE Clean Hydrogen Production Standard.80 We highlight several important findings from the study:
+An initial climate impact estimate study was published recently.80 The study models the greenhouse gas emissions for a hypothetical hydrogen drilling operation.
+It includes emissions from a variety of sources, including infrastructure buildout and methane and hydrogen leakage: two sources that would not be considered under the DOE Clean Hydrogen Production Standard.81 We highlight several important findings from the study:

 - A significant emission source is 'embodied emissions', which refer to: "emissions associated with steel and cement production for those materials consumed during the [well] construction process."
-These emissions make up approximately 0.2 kg CO2-eq per kg H2 of the numbers listed in the following paragraph. - The electricity source for drilling significantly impacts process emissions, much like it does for electrolytic hydrogen. - The presence of methane contaminations may drastically increase the emissions intensity of geologic hydrogen.
+These emissions make up approximately 0.2 kg CO2-eq per kg H2 of the numbers listed in the following paragraph. - The electricity source for drilling significantly impacts process emissions, much like it does for electrolytic hydrogen. - The presence of methane contamination may drastically increase the emissions intensity of geologic hydrogen.
 This methane needs to be separated from the hydrogen and can be reinjected, combusted or flared; each of these methods has a different impact.

-If the aforementioned factors are favorable, the carbon intensity of geologic hydrogen approximately 0.4 kg CO2-eq per kg H2 when drilling a mixture of 85% H2, 12% N2 and 1.5% CH4.81 (Percentages are given as mole fractions.)
-A less favorable source gas mixture of 75% H2, 22.5% CH4 and 2.5% N2 would yield emissions of 1.5 kg CO2-eq per kg H2.
-In very unfavorable cases like extracting a 50:50 mixture of methane and hydrogen, emissions could be as high as almost 5 kg CO2-eq per kg H2.
+If the aforementioned factors are favorable, the carbon intensity of geologic hydrogen would be about 0.4 kg CO_2 -eq per kg H_2 when drilling a mixture of 85% H_2 , 12% N_2 and 1.5% CH_4 .82 (Percentages are given as mole fractions.)
+A less favorable source gas mixture of 75% H_2 , 22.5% CH_4 and 2.5% N_2 would yield emissions of 1.5 kg CO_2 -eq per kg H_2 .
+In very unfavorable cases like extracting a 50:50 mixture of methane and hydrogen, emissions could be as high as almost 5 kg CO_2 -eq per kg H_2 .
 Leaks of hydrogen from the reservoir due to the fact of drilling into it or if it has been fracked, or leaks during transportation (especially in the case of cryogenic hydrogen) would add to these warming totals.
 As a result, the climate impact of geologic hydrogen is at present highly uncertain; it would need careful evaluation once there are more data on the geologic hydrogen formations, their locations and sizes, and the methods of production needed to extract the hydrogen economically.
-Thus, although hydrogen reservoirs with favorable compositions could meet the DOE Clean Hydrogen Production Standard of 4 kg
+Thus, although hydrogen reservoirs with favorable compositions could meet the DOE Clean Hydrogen Production Standard of 4 kg CO_2 -eq per kg H_2 if leakage rates are low and favorable GWP values are used when evaluating emissions, geological hydrogen should not be considered 'clean' by default.

-79 Brandt 2023
+80 Brandt 2023